A. T. Charlie Johnson: Companies and publications founded

-Graphene Frontiers

 Johnson co-founded Graphene Frontiers, LLC with Zhengtang Luo, a former post-doctoral researcher with whom he'd been working, through the UPStarts program in 2011.
 The company was selected for the National Science Foundation I-Corps program in 2011 and received an NSF SBIR grant in 2012.
 Graphene Frontiers produces one-atom-thick sheets of pure carbon known as graphene using a method known as roll-to-roll chemical vapor deposition.

-Adamant Technologies

 Johnson also co-founded Adamant Technologies, which is a start-up aimed at personalizing the healthcare industry, which was started as part of the Johnson Group.
 The company, based out of San Francisco, has "developed a novel mobile chemical sensor device that allows users to track their health and fitness through chemicals in their breath."
 The company is currently working on a related smartphone application.

 AIP Advances

 Johnson is the Founding Executive Editor of AIP Advances, a peer-reviewed journal published by the American Institute of Physics.